Be sure to plan ahead for the cost of continuing your education at CCMH.

 How much will college cost?

 As a general guideline single students living on their own can expect to spend about $18,000.00 per academic year on living expenses, tuition, books and supplies.
 Of course, your expenses will vary depending on your individual circumstances.
-Married students with dependants, for example, will have higher living costs than singles living at home.
+Married students with dependents, for example, will have higher living costs than singles living at home.

 You can get a good idea of your own financial picture by drawing up a realistic list of your resources and expenses.
 For resources, consider sources of income such as summer jobs, savings, contributions from parents, spouses, or other family members, and money you can earn working part-time while you are in school.
 Expenses include college costs, as well as room and board, transportation, clothing, laundry, personal care and entertainment.